wireapp/wire-server/docs/src/developer/reference/config-options.md

 ### Federated domain specific configuration settings

-**This section is deprecated as of Release 4.36.0.
+**This section is deprecated as of https://github.com/wireapp/wire-server/pull/3260.
 See https://docs.wire.com/understand/federation/backend-communication.html#configuring-remote-connections for details.**